Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicate the last line
+Writing a script that deletes all regular files